-An original and one copy of the Statement of CDBG Award signed by the Commissioner and an original and one copy of a Statement of General Conditions and Special Conditions.
-If applicable, an original and one copy of a Statement of Revisions will also be included.
+1. An original of the Statement of CDBG Award signed by the Commissioner and an original of the Statement of General Conditions, Special Conditions, and Budget Summary.
+If applicable, an original of a Statement of Revisions will also be included.

 The Recipient's certifying representative (Mayor, Chairman of County Commission or other authorized official) should examine these documents closely and understand them before signing and dating all copies.
-If "other authorized official", DCA will need a copy of the resolution/certified minutes appointing the authorized official.
+Award documents signed by an "other authorized official" must submit a copy of the resolution/certified minutes authorizing the official to sign on the Recipient's behalf.

-As evidence of grant acceptance, the signed original (white copy) Statement of CDBG Award, Statement of General Conditions, Statement of Special Conditions (if any), and Statement of Revisions (if any) must be returned to DCA's Office of Community Development within thirty (30) days of the grant award.
+As evidence of grant acceptance, the signed original Statement of CDBG Award, Statement of General Conditions, Statement of Special Conditions (if any), and Statement of Revisions (if any) must be returned to DCA's Office of Community Development within thirty (30) days of the grant award.

-The grant Recipient should retain a copy of the Statement of CDBG Award, the Statement of General and Special Conditions, the Statement of Revisions (if any), and the Budget Summary, which includes the CDBG and Match & Leverage Budgets.
+The grant Recipient should retain a copy of the signed Statement of CDBG Award, the Statement of General and Special Conditions, the Statement of Revisions (if any), and the Budget Summary, which includes the CDBG and Match & Leverage Budgets.

-- 2. The Recipient should complete and return to DCA an original Vendor Management Bank Account Form.
+- 2. The Recipient should complete and return to DCA an original Supplier (Vendor) Management Form.
 Additionally, the Recipient should submit a letter from the bank signed by a bank officer verifying the account number and routing number, and stating that the account is a non-interest bearing account.
-As an alternative, the Recipient may submit an original void check (not a deposit slip or counter check) complete with account and routing number.
-The check must have the bank name and address printed (not hand written) on the void check.
-The letter or void check is required to set-up the wire transfer process.
+The letter is required to set-up the wire transfer process.
 See Appendix 1 for samples. - 3.
 For a Recipient to request payment (draw down) of grant funds, DCA must have a current Authorized Signature Card.
 The Authorized Signature Card must be signed by at least two signatories; one of whom must be a local government employee.
 The Recipient should check the box designating either one (1) or two (2) signatures are required for a draw down request.
 (NOTE: If the authorized official designates himself/herself for drawdown, the two (2) signatures required box must be checked.)
 The Recipient's certifying representative should also sign the card to certify the individuals named on the Authorized Signature Card are, indeed, authorized to request payment and to verify the signatures are authentic.
 No erasures or corrections may appear on this form.
-Important: For draw downs, at least one local government representative's (elected official or employee) signature must be on the drawdown form. - 4.
-Civil Rights Compliance Certification:
+Important: For draw downs, at least one local government representative's (elected official or employee) signature must be on the drawdown form.